 Some Characteristics of Good Companies (Those Which Will Be Most Highly Valued in Investment or Sale Negotiations)

 Based on an academic study which evaluated a particular type of successful private equity investments, “Search Funds,” conducted at the Graduate School of Business, Stanford University2, a hypothetical model was created that showed what an ideal candidate for investors seeking companies in which to invest would look like.
 This model was compiled from the study of failed search funds – “what went wrong?”

 An important distinction is that Search Fund investors raise capital to seek and acquire a business they intend to operate, whereas traditional private equity investors typically do not want to run the company but keep management in place to do so.

 Though this is a fairly simple, brief list of attributes, in reality, very few private companies would exhibit all of these traits.
 However, the more a company has, the more attractive it will be to outside investors, or in this case, Search Funds in particular.
 In other words, their market value will be higher, thus it will be easier to attract PE investors in a competitive environment, and they will likely pay more for a given share of ownership in the company.

 My summary of the study is very abbreviated, I’ve edited some of the wording but kept intended meaning intact, and I’ve added embellishments from professional knowledge.
-I could extend this list for pages, but will resist that temptation.
+I could extend this list for pages, as there are far more attributes sought than those listed, but will resist that temptation.

 Components of a Hypothetical Model Search Fund Acquisition